3nock/OTE/SPONSOR.md

 # Become a sponsor of [Sub3 Suite](https://github.com/3nock/sub3suite)

 Your donations support the development & advancement of **Sub3 Suite**.
-Any donation amount is acceptable & will help attain the goal of making Sub3 Suite the de facto tool for cyber intelligence gathering.
+Any donation amount is acceptable and will help attain the goal of making **Sub3 Suite** the de facto tool for cyber intelligence gathering.

-Feel free to [contact us](CONTACTS.md] for any further inquiries.
+Feel free to [contact us](CONTACTS.md) for any further inquiries.

 ## Sponsor via PayPal